 \section{Fitting Gauge-flation results with the cosmic data}

 We are now ready to confront our model with the observational data.
-As discussed our model for a specific range of its parameters allows for slow-roll inflation and for comparison with the observational data we use the results obtained in the slow-roll regime.
+As discussed our model allows for slow-roll inflation for a specific range of its parameters and for comparison with the observational data we use the results obtained in the slow-roll regime.
 First, we note that in order for inflation to solve the flatness and horizon problems it should have lasted for a minimum number of e-folds $N_e$.
-This amount of course depends on the scale of inflation and somewhat to the details of physics after inflation ends \cite{Inflation-Books}.
+This amount of course depends on the scale of inflation and somewhat on the details of physics after inflation ends \cite{Inflation-Books}.
 However, for a large inflationary scale, like $H\sim 10^{-4}-10^{-5}\mpl$, it is usually demanded that $N_e\simeq 60$.
-As a standard benchmark we use $N_e=60$.
+As a standard benchmark we use $N_e\geq50$.

 As for the CMB data, current observations provide values for power spectrum of curvature perturbations $\mathcal{P}_{{\cal R}}$ and its spectral tilt $n_{\cal R}$ and impose an upper bound on the power spectrum of tensor modes $\mathcal{P}_{T}$, or equivalently an upper bound on tensor-to-scalar ratio $r$.
 These values vary (mildly) depending on the details of how the data analysis has been carried out.
 Here we use the best estimation of Komatsu et al. \cite{CMB-data} which is based on WMAP 7 years, combined with other cosmological data.
 These values are